 - Explore Kandy’s diverse history and artistic heritage

 - Visit Sri Lanka’s most astonishing cultural sites

-- Accommodation in a shared double / twin room
+- Accommodation in a shared double / twin room on a BB basis

 - Chauffeur-guide and vehicle for the duration of the tour (including leisure days)